 Alex Ferguson, one of the investigators' dad, is a Type 1 diabetic and takes humalog insulin.
 When coming up with an idea of what to do for our SSEP project, Alex remembered that one day his dad mentioned that "if insulin stays out of refrigeration it will crystallize."

 We decided to go with that idea and worked really hard on it.
-We ended up being in the top three finalists out of 240 teams.
-We are so excited to have been invited to the TCU Student Research Symposium this year.
+We understand and know that by studying the crystalization of insulin, we have the potential to learn how to diminish the crystalizing process altogether.